 Consumption is second perhaps only to dress as a way for individuals to signal their identity to others.
+In addition, there is an intimate link between dress and consumption; dressing allows people to display to others what they have purchased.
 As a personal habit with social significance, dress "both hides and lays bare the body and soul.
-It is fraught with all the contradictions and tensions entrenched in universal, local, and increasingly, also global social processes" (Brydon and Niessen 1998:xi).

-While physical characteristics have always had significance for social interaction (Finkelstein 1991), the extent to which people can manipulate dress to communicate internal traits (genuine or contrived) is contested.
-Several theorists have critiqued the notion that dress offers a clear means of communication.
-Finkelstein (1991) and Davis (1992) document attempts by social actors to use dress and physical appearance to represent a certain self to others in society; however, each recognizes the limited ability of these actors to convey the desired messages.
-As Shirazi-Mahajan's (1993) research indicates, dress can serve as a form of symbolic interaction only if both the wearer and the observer agree on the meanings of certain kinds of clothing.
+It is fraught with all the contradictions and tensions entrenched in universal, local and increasingly, also global social processes" (Brydon and Niessen 1998:xi).
+While physical characteristics have always had significance for social interaction (Finkelstein 1991), sociologists contest the extent to which people can manipulate dress to communicate internal traits (genuine or contrived) to others.
+Several theorists critique the notion that dress offers a clear means of communication, despite social actors' attempts to use it to convey specific messages (Finkelstein 1991; Davis 1992; McCracken 1988).
+As Shirazi-Mahajan's (1993) study indicates, dress serves as a form of symbolic interaction only if both wearer and observer agree on the meanings clothing embodies.
 If they do not, people cannot effectively manage others' perceptions of them, and the language of clothing loses its power.

 Thus, McCracken (1998) sees limited possibility for clothing as a genuine language; only certain modes of self expression are available, and the most original, and potentially expressive, are usually unreadable to others.
-In some cases, disparate interpretations of style can be an advantage (see Higgins (1998).)
-More often, the result is miscommunication (Finkelstein 1997).
+In some cases, disparate interpretations of style can be an advantage (see Higgins' (1998) study).
+More often, miscommunication results (Finkelstein 1997).
 This potential for miscommunication makes dress in multicultural settings an especially compelling topic, particularly as modernization and commoditization insist with increasing strength on the readability of external signs (Finkelstein 1997).